Unicef – Sociopreneur

-It connects local communities and international actors in a global process that generates value for children against the backdrop of a rapidly growing tourism sector in Nicaragua.
+It connects local communities and international actors in a process that generates social value for children against the backdrop of a rapidly growing tourism sector in Nicaragua.

 The initiative is a partnership between UNICEF and the first luxury boutique hotel in Central America, Mukul, by Nicaraguan conglomerate the Pellas Group.

 Communication & photography:

 Caroline Bach & Allen Kennedy

 UNICEF Stories of Innovation